Installation

 Configuration

 Before using cipi-cli, connect it to your Cipi API server.
+Each profile maps to one server — use separate profiles for production, staging, or any other environment.
 You need the API endpoint URL and a Sanctum token created with cipi api token create on your server.

 Interactive setup